-Oma’s Pride of Avon, CT is recalling Purr-Complete Feline Poultry Meal because it has the potential to be contaminated with Salmonella.
+In 2015, Oma’s Pride of Avon, CT recalled Purr-Complete Feline Poultry Meal because it had the potential to be contaminated with Salmonella.

 Purr-Complete Feline Poultry Meal was distributed nationwide through retail stores, distributors, and directly to consumers.
 Purr-Complete Feline Poultry Meal is sold frozen.
 It is packaged in clear 12 oz.
 (UPC: 8 79384 00017 9) and 2 lb.
 (UPC: 8 79384 00018 6) plastic packaging under the Oma’s Pride brand as a poultry blend with code #1524.
 It was manufactured on September 12, 2014 with a use by recommended date of September 12, 2015.